 If both the husky and Pomeranian are raised together from being puppies, then it’s possible for the two to get along.
 But for practically all other scenarios, due to a husky’s prey drive, it’s highly unlikely that these two breeds can get along peacefully.

-That’s an extremely brief overview, but everything will be made clear below.
+That’s an extremely brief overview, everything will be made clear below.

 Can a Husky Get on Well With a Pomeranian?

-Let’s look at the two different scenarios of when a husky will get along well with a pomeranian and then when a husky won’t get along well with a pomeranian.
+Let’s look at the two different scenarios of when a husky will and won’t get along well with a Pomeranian.

 When a husky and a Pomeranian could get along

 If you were to get both a husky and a Pomeranian at the same time as puppies, the chances of them developing a respectful bond for each other is likely. (never guaranteed, but likely)

 - Even though the husky would dramatically outgrow the Pomi within months, they still would have had plenty of time around each other when they were both small and treated equally.
 And that’s fundamental for the husky to view the Pomi as equal in the pack hierarchy.